 Once you’ve identified the target audience, you need to understand how they think and communicate about whatever it is you do.
 Most websites are run by people who have some special knowledge in their field and the website will be a means of sharing that knowledge.
 If the target audience is a peer group that understand the jargon, no worries.
 But you can’t communicate with casual visitors the same way that you would with a fellow expert.
 Listen carefully to the words and phrases that your current clients use when they ask you questions.
 What phrases and terms do they use?
 Knowing how people in the real world talk about your field, and your website’s topic, will help you find effective keywords.

 Everything on a webpage is better if it’s presented in a simple way.
 Messages.
 Logos.
 Navigation.
 Everything.
 Why?
-Because you’ve got about 10 seconds to communicate to a new visitor that your site may solve the problem that brought them there, and if you don’t do that you may lose them forever.
+Because you’ve got 8 seconds or less to communicate to a new visitor that your site may solve the problem that brought them there, and if you don’t do that you may lose them forever.
 Most people scan the page for a clue that tells them if they’ve found a website worth digging into.
-If you make them hunt to get that understanding, they’ll probably bounce off to the next search result before you can say “boo”.
+If you make them hunt to get that clue, they’ll probably bounce off to the next search result before you can say “boo”.
 You need to follow certain conventions and provide some types of information in a format or location where people expect to find it, such as navigation placed at the top of the page or an easy-to-find search field.
 Screw that up and a lot of visitors will abandon your site as if it’s got the plague.
 It’s even worse making people wait.
-That slick Flash animation that costs a bundle will also cost you visitors who won’t wait to find out how cool it is.
+That slick animation that costs a bundle and takes an extra second to load will also cost you visitors who won’t wait to find out how cool it is.
 It’s a fundamental fact that people surfing the web are impatient.
 It’s amazing how many sites get this wrong.
 Don’t be one of them.

 Create a hierarchy of content topics.